Swertin/BulkNftBurnTool/readme.md

 Paste the private key in the Treasury field of .env
 <br/>*e.g.* `Treasury=pR1vA73KeYSd1237A...`

-Paste your RPC in the RPC field of .env.
+Paste your RPC in the RPC field of .env
 <br/>*e.g.* `RPC=https://nodemonkey...`

 Get a json hashlist array of the nfts that you want to burn, paste it into `hashList.json`, matching the array bracket formatting